ncusi/HaPy-Bug/code/Documentation/miniatura_protocol.md

   * commit message,
   * CVE info/issue description.

-Additionally we will have information about dataset, this can help to identyfie the project.
+Additionally we will have information about dataset, this can help to identify the project.

 * Bugs will be related to security issues (ie. CVE, security software bugs, etc), ie. any bug that makes software vulnerable.
 * Following datasets will be used
-  * WEB crawled commits assosciated with CVE
+  * WEB crawled commits associated with CVE
   * Commits from CVE database
   * Bugs in py isolated bugs in python projects (Only project name).
 * User will have to annotate a diff that will include a fix to specific bug.